-The Five Ways
+Thomas Aquinas' The Five Ways

 Saint Thomas Aquinas (1225–1274) was a medieval Christian theologian from Italy.
-Deploying syllogism, he proposed a set of philosophical arguments which he claimed offered evidence for God’s existence.
+Deploying syllogism, he proposed a set of philosophical arguments that he claimed offered evidence for God’s existence.
 These are known as cosmological arguments.

 The cosmological arguments (also known as ‘The Five Ways’) are based on the order of the cosmos, and the natural laws and logic therein.
-A summary of these five arguments were published in Aquinas’ ‘Summa Theologiae’ in 1485.
+A summary of these five arguments was published in Aquinas’ ‘Summa Theologiae’ in 1485.

 'The Five Ways' arguments are offered as evidence that God exists, particularly with reference to the creation of the world.